 The future state allows the prospect to step into the hypothetical where their current problems and the negative consequences they cause have been solved.
 These potential positive business outcomes also need to be quantifiable, and you’ll need to press for those numbers to make sure it’s something the business actually cares about.
 What gets measured gets managed!

-When talking to prospects about their ideal workflow, process, and outcomes make sure to always ask second and third-level questions to verify that these aren’t just pipe dreams or nice to haves.
-Again, you’re trying to get to quantifiable business outcomes such as the following.
+When talking to prospects about their ideal workflow, process, and outcomes, make sure to always ask second- and third-level questions to verify that these aren’t just pipe dreams or nice-to-haves.
+Again, you’re trying to get to quantifiable business outcomes like these:

 The bridge between a prospect's current state and their future state can be found in the required capabilities.
 These features allow them to solve their negative consequences and unlock positive business outcomes.
 The majority of required capabilities should tie back to paid features of your product and are, ideally, unique to your solution.

-It's okay for 1-2 of the required capabilities to be product aspects that aren’t behind a paywall, or that your competition (including internal tooling) can do.
-However, if the majority of the required capabilities don’t tie back to features the prospect would pay for, they are likely not qualified and don’t warrant spending time with until that changes.
+It's OK for one or two of the required capabilities to be product aspects that aren’t behind a paywall, or that your competition (including internal tooling) can do.
+However, if the majority of the required capabilities don’t tie back to features the prospect would pay for, they're likely not qualified and don’t warrant spending time with until that changes.

 Success metrics measure how the prospect’s business will know when they have achieved their ideal future state and positive business outcomes.
 These are usually technical in nature, since they are how you measure required capabilities.